abroroo/til/JEST/How to test fetch calls with JEST.md

   - Modern syntax for handling promises.

-Let's go take a look at each scenario and how to test it using Jest.
+Let's take a look at each scenario and how to test it using Jest.

 ## Callback Functions: